cursedcoder/eprocess/README.md

 The idea is to have multiple non-blocking contexts with a transparent inter-process communication out of the box.

-Use at your own risk.
+This lib is just a PoC, use at your own risk.

 Check out examples in `examples/` dir.